-Now the U.S. Government is in partnership with a private pharmaceutical company to develop buprenorphine

-Officials knew that something that had to be done, and the U.S. Government partnered with a private pharmaceutical company to develop buprenorphine.
+Officials knew that something had to be done.
+Therefore, the U.S. Government partnered with a private pharmaceutical company to develop buprenorphine.

-This drug has been warmly welcomed to the addiction treatment community (and rightly so), as it was initially approved for aiding in opiate withdrawal.
-The idea was to get people OFF opiates, but unfortunately, too much money is made by keeping people on drugs, even when they don’t need to be, and now buprenorphine is also used as a long-term maintenance drug as well.
+This drug has been warmly welcomed to the addiction treatment community.
+This should come as no surprise since it was initially approved for aiding in opiate withdrawal.
+The idea was to get people off opiates.
+However, too much money is made by keeping people on drugs.
+This happens even when they don’t need to be.
+Now, buprenorphine is also used as a long-term maintenance drug as well.

 Today, even with millions of people using the “lesser of two evils”, there are still more than 260,000 Americans taking methadone through opioid treatment programs on an average day in the U.S. The result is that we have even more people than ever taking long-term replacement drugs for opiate addiction when counting both methadone and buprenorphine.